Shashank2406/react-native-google-location-fetcher/README.md

 - [x] Get any Location Coordinates from Google API
 - [ ] Ask permission for location on Android

+### Installation

+1. ```npm install react-native-google-location-fetcher --save```
+2. Get your [Google Places API keys](https://developers.google.com/places/) and enable "Google Places API Web Service" (NOT Android or iOS) in the console.
+3. Enable "Google Maps Geocoding API" if you want to use GoogleReverseGeocoding for Current Location

 ### Example

 ```jsx